 According to current standards, a building is deemed stable if it can carry its weight under the stress of earthquake shaking, as defined by the International Building Code.
 Methods, interpretation, and application of Building Stability assessments have varied over the years, but forthcoming ASTM standard updates should bring needed clarity.

-Many financial institutions will either not lend on or invest in properties that do not meet Building Stability requirements.
+Many financial institutions will either not lend on or invest in properties that do not meet the requirements.
 If they do, they may require retrofitting within a certain period and/or require costly earthquake insurance.

 Key Differences Between Assessments

-Damage Assessment: This approach focuses on the potential shaking damage from a large earthquake, specifically based on a 475-year return period.
-This level of assessment is akin to considering the code minimum design forces to ensure safe egress for occupants after an earthquake.
+Damage assessment: This approach focuses on the potential shaking damage from a large earthquake, specifically based on a 475-year return period.
+The level of assessment is akin to considering the code minimum design forces to ensure safe egress for occupants after an earthquake.

 Stability Assessment: This evaluation looks at the risk of a building collapsing during a more severe earthquake, specifically one with a 975-year return period.
 This higher threshold assesses whether a building can withstand extreme shaking without failing.